-Our region is located at the northern end of the Middle Rhine Valley, speaking in medieval terms on the southern border of the power of the archbishopric of Cologne.
-Here, four of the seven prince-electors of the Holy Roman Empire – the archbishops of Cologne, Mayence and Trier and the Count Palatine of the Rhine – held territories, and also many regional dukes – the map was a patchwork.
-The princes and dukes at Rhine had discovered Rhine tolls as a source of revenue, and had toll castles built to make sure that no ship could pass their territory without paying – just think of Pfalzgrafenstein castle at Kaub, built on an island in the Rhine.
+Our region is located at the northern end of the Middle Rhine Valley.
+Speaking in medieval terms, it is on the southern border of the power of the archbishopric of Cologne.
+Here, four of the seven prince-electors of the Holy Roman Empire held territories, namely the archbishops of Cologne, Mayence and Trier and the Count Palatine of the Rhine.
+Moreover, many more or less mighty local dukes had their say too.
+The empire’s map looked like a patchwork. carpet.

-The nearest toll station was Bonn (strictly speaking, Bonn is no longer Middle Rhine), since the days of Archbishop Konrad of Hochstaden .. and it was illegal.
-Levying tolls was a regal and Emperor Frederick II. had not granted it, so it was illegal, but the Archbishop had long turned sides and supported the Pope in the so-called “final fight” between Pope and Emperor.
+The nearest toll station was Bonn (strictly speaking, Bonn is no longer Middle Rhine).
+Since 1242, the archbishop of Cologne, Konrad von Hochstaden, was levying toll here.
+Illegally, because it was a regal right and emperor Frederick II had not granted it.
+The archbishop, however, had long turned sides and supported the Pope in the so-called “final fight” between Pope and Emperor.

 Throughout the following decades, the toll station at Bonn was disputed.
-Any candidate for the throne who needed the prince-archbishop’s vote to be elected granted them the right to levy tolls at Bonn at least for a certain times.
-But when they changed their policies or even set out to crush the prince-archbishops power, like King Albrecht I did, the toll was prohibited.
-Eventually, the prince-archbishops had more pull, and in the early 14th century they were granted the right unconditionally and forever.
-Until Napoleon.
+Any candidate for the throne who needed the prince-archbishops’ vote granted them the right to levy tolls at Bonn, at least for a certain tims.
+But when a king changed his policy or even set out to crush the prince-archbishops’ power, like King Albrecht I did, closing their toll stations was the first thing to do.

 Eventually, the prince-archbishops had more pull.
 In the early 14th century, they obtained the right to levy tolls, unconditionally and forever.
 Until Napoleon.